Engin-Boot/capture-behavior-of-a-visit-counter-sreemoyeemukherjee/needs-facilities.md

 Scenario: Report visitor trends during a week of operation

-  Given
-  When
-  Then
+  Given there is a camera at every entry gate
+  When camera detects a person entering and exiting Then increase and decrease the counts respectively

 Scenario: Alert when seating capacity is full

-  Given
+  Given each seating capacity is monitored
-  When
+  When the capacity is full
-  Then
+  Then display an alert message at the entrance gate stating "Seating capacity is full"